 Introduction

-In the early 1900’s, inspired by the idea introduced by physicist Max Planck that all energy is quantized, Albert Einstein postulated that light energy must also be quantized, meaning that light delivers its energy in “packets”.
-Physicists of the time observed that when metallic surfaces were illuminated by light of a sufficient frequency, electrons were ejected from the metal.
-Linking these observations to his postulates, Einstein further proposed that every material has a certain threshold of energy that it takes to “lift” an electron out of the material and eject it.
-Additionally, Einstein proposed that when electrons were ejected from a material, their energy after being ejected was proportional to the energy of the incident light.
-Since physicists of the time knew that a brighter light did not result in more ejected electrons, but different colors of light resulted in different amounts of ejected electrons, Einstein’s postulates implied that the energy of of the ejected electron is related not to the intensity of the light (how bright the light is), but rather the frequency of the light (the color).
+In the early 1900’s, inspired by the idea that all energy is quantized, Albert Einstein postulated that light energy must also be quantized, meaning that light delivers its energy in “packets”.
+Physicists of the early 1900’s observed that when metallic surfaces were illuminated by light of a sufficient frequency, electrons are ejected from the metal.
+Linking these observations to his postulates, Einstein proposed that every material has a certain threshold of energy that it takes to eject an electron out of the material and eject it.
+Additionally, Einstein proposed that when electrons are ejected from a material, their energy after being ejected are proportional to the energy of the incident light.
+Since physicists of the time observed that a brighter light did not result in more ejected electrons, but different colors of light resulted in different amounts of ejected electrons, Einstein’s postulates implied that the energy of of the ejected electron is related not to the intensity of the light (how bright the light is), but rather the frequency of the light (the color).

 When light hits a metal, if the light is of a certain frequency or above, electrons can be ejected from the metal.
-This is because, as Einstein hypothesized and later discovered, the energy in light is quantized and is carried by quanta of energy called photons.
+This phenomena occurs because, as Einstein hypothesized, the energy in light is quantized and is carried by quanta of energy called photons.
 As Einstein discovered, a photon’s energy is dependent on its frequency, having energy,

-Ep=hf
+Ephoton=hf (1)

-where Ep is the energy of the photon, h is Planck’s constant, and f is the frequency of light.
-When an incoming photon strikes an electron that is part of the metal, the photon completely transfers all of its energy to the electron.
-If the energy of the photon is great enough (i.e., if the frequency of the incoming photon is sufficiently large), the electron can gain enough energy to break the atomic forces that keep it bound to the atom, and it can escape from the metal.
-The minimum energy necessary for an electron to escape from the surface of a given material is called the work function of the material ϕ, defined by Equation 2,
+where Ephoton is the energy of the photon, h is Planck’s constant, and f is the frequency of light.
+When an incoming photon is absorbed by an electron in a metal, the photon completely transfers all of its energy to the electron.
+If the energy of the photon is great enough (i.e., if the frequency of the incoming photon is sufficiently large), the electron can gain enough energy to break the atomic forces that keep it bound in the material, and it can escape from the metal.
+The minimum energy necessary for an electron to escape from the surface of a given material is called the work function of the material, ϕ.
+Subtracting the work function of the material from the energy of the photon, we can find the maximum kinetic energy of an ejected electron for an incident photon of given frequency, for a material of a given work function:

-ϕ=hf- Ek
+Ekmax=hf-ϕ (2)

-where Ekis the remaining kinetic energy of the electron after it has escaped, and hf is the energy of the incoming photon.
-Rearranging this equation, we can find the maximum kinetic energy of an ejected electron for an incident photon of given frequency, for a material of a given work function.
+where Ekmax is the remaining kinetic energy of the electron after it has escaped, and hf is the energy of the incoming photon.

-Ekmax=hf-ϕ
+Figure 1: The phototube consists of two metal plates with an applied voltage across them, where the plate that has light incident on it is called the cathode and the plate that does not have light incident on it is called the anode.
+As incoming light of a certain frequency hits the cathode, photoelectrons are ejected from the cathode in all directions.
+Depending on potential difference between the plates and the kinetic energy of the photoelectrons, some photoelectrons have sufficient energy to cross the gap and form a current between the two plates.
+The top diagram represents a “forward bias” configuration, and the bottom diagram represents a “reverse bias” configuration.